midlantica/LovelyBunchOfCoconuts/content/claims/disarm-the-police.md

 ## "Disarm the Police"

-## Protect the innocent—except not.
+## Protect the innocent — except not.